yoowon90/YooWon_Resume/README.md

 To view my resume, please see pdf in this repo.

-# Download
+### Download

-To download my resume as pdf, please download the resume's raw file.
+To download my resume as pdf and keep a static copy, please click "Download raw file" after opening my resume.